Skip to main content

 • Resource Utilization Sampling Interval: Set the interval for RU data collection (only in effect if RU Tracking is enabled).

-• Discovery Target(s) Credential(s): Use username with permission to connect to the Linux and Unix targets.
+• Discovery Target(s) Credential(s): Use a username with permissions to connect to the Linux and Unix targets.

 • Schedule for autodiscovery: You can schedule the discovery to run at certain times.